 While this is a positive development in the world of philanthropy, #GivingTuesday is still just one day.
 What I’ve heard throughout my work in the charitable giving space is that many people wish they could be better donors on the other 364 days of the year too.
 Yet there are few similar “moments” tailored toward giving to remind us to donate during other months.
 So this year, after making your #GivingTuesday donations, here are three steps informed by our work in charitable giving that you can take to extend the day’s impact way beyond Tuesday, and set yourself up to be a generous, intentional, and informed giver all year long.

 Generous: Decide how much you want to give throughout an entire year

 You’ve likely considered how much you want to give to a friend’s online fundraiser, to a disaster relief fund, or to an organization that specifically solicits your donation through mail, email, text message, or in person.
 But how often do you consider the total amount you wish to donate over the course of a whole year?

 One reason Americans don’t give as much as we might aspire to is because we generally don’t take a step back to consciously decide how much of our income to dedicate to charitable causes.
 Without a moment of reflection, it’s easy for good intentions to get lost in the business of our daily lives.
-Case in point: Do you know how much you have given so far in 2018?
+Case in point: Do you know how much you have given so far this year?
 If not, play a quick game—take a guess, and then look through your transaction history and receipts to find out if you were right!
 (Don’t be surprised if you were wrong.
 It’s quite common to feel like we give more than we actually do.)